fengweijp/anywhichway/README.md

 The key value stores that will not work are those that generate file names for the keys, e.g. node-localstorage.
 This is because the keys generated internally by AnyWhichWay are often not valid file names.

-This version has been tested with: `localStorage`, `Redis`, `idbkvstore`.
+This version has been tested with: [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and [idbkvstore](https://github.com/xuset/idb-kv-store) in the browser plus [Redis](https://redis.io/clients) and [blockstore](https://github.com/anywhichway/blockstore) on the server.
 AnyWhichWay has built in logic to find the appropriate `get`, `set`, and `delete` methods.

 Note: `idbkvstore` is currently very slow for `put`.
 In fact, things will run faster against a remote Redis store.

-The internals of AnyWhichWay are based on asychronous generators to ensure non-blocking return of results as fast as possible.
-For example, the join command above yields one tuple at a time rather than assembling all possible tuples before returning like one usually does with an SQL store or even with many No-SQL databases that don't support streaming result sets.
-Not only will this appear to run faster, it will consume less memory.
+# Why AnyWhichWay

+When processing data in JavaScript, one usually ends-up collecting things into arrays and then processing the arrays to sort, filter, reduce etc. This can consume large amounts of RAM and also means that result processing can't start until an array is fully populated, particularly with respect to simulating joins.
+AnyWhichWay provies a full set of array like functions that are actually backed by asynchronous generators.
+Even the join processor is an asynchronous generator that processes one tuple at a time.
+When processing large volumes of data, this ensures the non-blocking return of initial results as fast as possible while limiting RAM usage.

+With AnyWhichWay, if you know the functions available on an array you know more than 80% of what is required to query and process data in a manner far more rich than many alternatives with a far smaller footprint.
+It is currenlty about 12K uncompressed.
+We anticipate it will be about 20K uncompressed and 12K to 15K compressed when BETA and PRODUCTION are released.
+Granted, AnyWhichWay is in ALPHA now, so there are also things missing, e.g. conflict resolution, full transaction management.

 # Example Capabilities

 1) Graph navigation over fully indexed data supporting: